-Disclaimer: The Chord Electronics Hugo sent to us is a sample in exchange for our honest opinion.
-We thank the team at Chord Electronics for giving us this opportunity.
+Disclaimer: This sample was sent to us in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or status.
+We thank the team at Chord Electronics for their support.

 Hugo is wordplay; a phonetic pun on the phrase “everywhere you go” … where you-go… hu-go… Hugo.
 I filed this under British humor (see what I did there?), which can sometimes be uneasy to get into.

 Anyway, the product name emphasizes the portable aspect of this handy DAC, which is its core feature, well, not the portable aspect alone, its prowess that matches mid to high-tier home setups that fit into your larger pocket.

 The size (approx. 13 x 10 x 2,5cm at 0.4 kg) might be a bit off-putting at first, but eventually, you will make sure you always find space in your bag to take it along.

 More like a fully spec’d personal computer, this DAC will make sure it is future-proof and will boost the sound quality of all your transportable devices.
 Inputs are covered well with USB, Toslink, and Coax, the outputs are surprisingly high in quantity.
 If you dislike cables, use Bluetooth.

 Next to the regular stereo RCA output, there is a button combination to activate line-level volume output for a serious home listening experience.
 When looking at Hugo, we are also looking at an extremely potent headphone amplifier with 2x 3,5mm and one 6,3mm headphone jack.